 The path to riches lies through dark woods

 However, I have a warning for you.
 It is a path that goes through dark woods.
 Once you start making your life about money, once it is your pursuit, you can easily be caught in its thorns and brambles.
 Left cold and surrounded by shadows as the sun sets and wolves gather.
 It is very easy to lose your way.
-We found ourselves laboring in support of causes we did not believe in and supporting corporations we thought were neutral at best, plagues at worst.
-And the allure of money is not dangerous only to those who labor in ‘normal’ jobs.
+We found ourselves laboring in support of causes we did not believe in and serving corporations we thought were neutral at best, plagues at worst.
+The allure of money is not dangerous only to those who labor in ‘normal’ jobs.
 Even the wealthy, even the ‘financially independent’ have to beware of its draw.
-For if all we do is escape our corporate jobs to enter another life of maximizing our returns and calculating our net worth, what have we gained?
+For if all we do is enter yet another life of maximizing our returns and calculating our net worth, what have we gained?
 We will have traded one dark wood for another, and in the new one, there will be no illusion of escape.